christianh814/ocp4-upi-helpernode/docs/quickstart.md

 cd ocp4-upi-helpernode
 ```

 Edit the [vars.yaml](examples/vars.yaml) file with the mac addresses of the "blank" VMs.

+> **NOTE** See the `vars.yaml` [documentaion page](docs/vars-doc.md) for more info about what it does.

 Get the Mac addresses with this command running from your hypervisor host:

 ```
 for i in bootstrap master{0..2} worker{0..1}